 The IVCE bit must be written to logic one to enable change of the IVSEL bit.
 IVCE is cleared by hardware four cycles after it is written or when IVSEL is written.
 Setting the IVCE bit will disable interrupts, as explained in the IVSEL description above.
-See the following Code Example.
+See Code Example below.